 Early World History is a broad survey of the diverse societies of Africa, Asia, Europe, the Americas, and Oceania from prehistory through the 1400s.
 This course seeks to describe the emergence and development of civilizations, societies, trade, religions and cultures, and to recognize the interconnections between different peoples and across time.
 This course is the first part in a two-semester survey of world history from prehistoric to present times.
-Because of the scope of this course, we will be unable to explore any one region or civilization in depth.
-Instead, we will attempt to look at the history of the world in order to understand the emergence of civilizations, societies, religions and cultures, and to recognize the connections between different peoples and across time.
+Because of the scope of this course, we will be unable to explore any one region or civilizations, societies, religions and cultures, and to recognize the emergence of civilizations, societies, religions and cultures, and to recognize the emergence of civilizations, societies, religions and cultures, and to recognize the connections between different peoples and across time.
 Though an understanding of "what happened when" is critical as a foundation, we will go beyond names and dates.
 Instead, we will look at the social bonds and conflicts created by culture, religion and trade.
 We will discuss the patterns of society and government that our ancestors developed in order to meet their desire for political and social stability.
 By the end of the course, students will understand the main trends in world history from its beginnings until early modern times.